 Remember that dogs’ tolerance and response to consuming too much squid can differ depending on their size, health, and overall resilience.
 Always err on caution and consult your veterinarian for expert guidance.

-If you’re seeking alternatives to squid, there are undoubtedly several additional protein sources that you may take into account and include in your dog’s diet.
+If you’re seeking alternatives to squid, there are undoubtedly several protein sources that you may take into account and include in your dog’s diet.
 Here are some canine squid substitutes.

 1. Salmon

-Salmon is an excellent substitute for squid because it has a lot of omega-3 fatty acids, which are suitable for the heart, reduce inflammation, and make the fur lustrous.
-Additionally, it is a good source of protein and contains selenium and vitamin B12.
-Salmon that has been cooked should be seasoning-free and boneless.
+Salmon is an excellent substitute for squid because it contains many omega-3 fatty acids, which are good for the heart, reduce inflammation, and make the fur lustrous.

 2. Chicken